TaNiShQ-000/Electricity_Consumption_Analysis-Visualization/README.md

 ## ABOUT THE DATASET-
-**"usage" dataset** ->  contains record of consumption of power in KWH and date-time stamp **"weather" dataset** -> contains detils about the weather on that specific datetime such -> temprature,
+**"usage" dataset** ->  contains record of consumption of power in KWH and date-time stamp **"weather" dataset** -> contains detils about the weather on that specific datetime such   -temprature,
-                                                                                             due ,
+                                                                                            -due ,
-                                                                                             wind speed,
+                                                                                            -wind speed,
-                                                                                             humidity (min/max/avg)
+                                                                                            -humidity (min/max/avg)
 Data was extracted from the kaggle datasets

-**LIBRARIES/TOOLS USED**-> numpy
+**LIBRARIES/TOOLS USED**-> -numpy
-                           pandas
+                           -pandas
-                           seaborn
+                           -seaborn
-                           matplotlib
+                           -matplotlib
-                           sklearn
+                           -sklearn
-                           keras
+                           -keras

 -> A combined data was used so as to extract all corelation between atmosphere and power condition as well as the dependence on time feature like the -what time of day it is -day of the week -week of the year -month of the year
 -> Some data visualization were used to find out the corellations and dependance of target of different fetures